 - High for 4 to 5 hours

 Once it’s done, give it a little taste.
 Add salt and pepper if it needs it.
-If the sauce is looking a bit thin, just take the lid off for the last 20 to 30 minutes and let it thicken up a bit.
+If the sauce is looking a bit thin, just take the lid off for the last 20 to 30 minutes and let it thicken up a bit, or you can make up a cornflour slurry to thicken it up.
 And don’t forget to fish out the bay leaves before serving.

 What To Serve With Bolognese